per1234/.github/workflow-templates/check-typescript-npm.md

 Use [eslint](https://eslint.org/) to lint and check formatting of the repository's TypeScript and JavaScript files.

+**Note:** This workflow is focused on linting.
+Formatting checks for TypeScript are provided by the ["Check Prettier Formatting" workflow (npm)](check-prettier-formatting-npm.md), so both should be used.

 For projects that use [npm](https://www.npmjs.com/).

 ## Installation